 We have a crazy 5 year old bird dog that lives for a chance to squeeze between you and the door and get out.
 He then runs through our neighborhood at 30+ mph non-stop!
 Finally, when he can go no further without water, he rolls in something stinky and comes home.
 My reaction is always the same.
 “Don’t let that dog in here, he smells terrible!”
 He will sit out back yard with a pitiful look on his face.

 Just this weekend it happened again.
 I had no time to deal with it.
 Our sweet 11 year old animal lover, full of compassion, looks at that dirty dog with such sympathy and says, “But, Momma, he can’t clean himself.”
 Ahhh, the truth and the lesson of that!

 Aren’t we all dirty dogs at one time or another?
 For whatever crazy reason, our good, safe boundaries are not enough, so we squeeze out feeling so clever and free only to find that whatever pleasure there was to be had is short-lived and carries consequences.
 Rats!
 Now homeward bound in search of living water…

-Thank You Lord for the object lesson.
-Help me to have more compassion on the other dirty dogs in my life.
-You are so good to us; such a gentle Master.” -A
+Thank You Lord for the lesson.
+Help me to have more compassion on the dirty dogs in my life.
+You are such a good and gentle Master.